 The most significant Democratic donor Mueller has hired is James Quarles.
 Quarles was a partner at WilmerHale, where Mueller worked before his appointment, and he was a special prosecutor on the Watergate Special Prosecution Force.
 He has donated $34,400 to Democrats, including $5,700 in 2016.

-Other donors who have given significant amounts include Andrew Weissman, who gave $6,600 total to former President Barack Obama and Clinton; Jeannie Rhee, who gave $11,950 to Obama, Clinton, and various other Democrats; and Andrew Goldstein, who donated $6,600 to Obama.
+Other donors who have given significant amounts include Andrew Weissman, who gave $6,600 total to the Democratic National Committee and former President Barack Obama and Clinton; Jeannie Rhee, who gave $11,950 to Obama, Clinton, and various other Democrats; and Andrew Goldstein, who donated $6,600 to Obama.

 The other Democratic donor attorneys gave less than $1,000 to either or both Clinton and Obama.